dotnet/orleans/Step-by-step-Tutorials/Failure-Handling.md

 ---
 {% include JB/setup %}

+> **Note:** All of the containing guidance in this document is provided to serve as examples and warm your mind up.
+You should not think them as prescriptive solutions to your problems since failure handling is a rather application specific subject and these patterns and others are only useful if applied with a good knowledge of the specific case being worked on.

 The hardest thing in programming a distributed system is handling failures.
 The actor model and the way it works makes it much easier to deal with different kinds of failures but still as the developer you are responsible to deal with the failure possibilities and handle them in an appropriate way.

 ## Types of failures